 All figures apply to REWE Group in Germany.
 In addition, the results are reviewed by external control organisations (IFS, QS GmbH, etc.).

 The public recalls carried out were individual cases.
 No trends among product groups or suppliers could be found.
-In every case, customers were able to return the product and get their money back.
+In every case, customers were able to return the product in the stores and get their money back.